jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 94oeEPncUHF7hrXPx7bdbSPrar8tx8bUFNihAg6qr6NAN8Txxrb
 ```

-Note that the above assumes the private key is stored in a file named `sender_addr.hex`.
-We supplied the `-T` option (`--addr-type`) to denote a `p2wpkh` address type and omitted the `-D` option (`--data`) for the appended data necessary for a p2pkh address with a compressed pubkey, since a compressed pubkey is implied for SegWit p2wpkh addresses.
-More info and help on the necessary data and the various supported address types can be seen with the `bits wif -h` command.
+We supplied the `-T` option (`--addr-type`) to denote a `p2wpkh` address type and omitted the `-D` option (`--data`) for optional data, since a compressed pubkey is implied for SegWit p2wpkh addresses.
+Information and help on the necessary data as well as the various supported address types for extended WIF, can be seen with the `bits wif -h` command.

-We can also review the encoding, by performing a decode operation with the following.
+We can also review the encoding, by performing a _decode_ operation with the following.

 ```bash
 echo -n 94oeEPncUHF7hrXPx7bdbSPrar8tx8bUFNihAg6qr6NAN8Txxrb | bits wif --decode | jq .